 We can help you determine if your disability and other qualifications meet the requirements for SSDI benefits.
 Our disability lawyers can also review your work history and record of Social Security payments to help you determine eligibility.
 Your disabling condition will need to be verified by the appropriate medical records, which Sam Earley and his team can help you collect.

-An Experienced SSDI Attorney Can Help You Win Your Claim
+An Experienced Georgia Disability Attorney Can Help You Win Your SSDI Claim

-Due to the complexity of the application process, first-time applications for SSDI may often be denied.
-Our disability benefits lawyers can help guide you through the process to demonstrate that you satisfy the necessary requirements.
+Due to the complexity of the social security disability benefits application process, first-time applications for SSDI may often be denied.
+Our Georgia disability lawyers can help guide you through the process to demonstrate that you satisfy the necessary requirements.
 This often means gathering the appropriate medical records or testimonies regarding your disability.
 Contact our office to schedule a free consultation today.